 These cycles always follow the same pattern, are highly predictable, and have happened like clockwork over and over again throughout recorded history.

 Dr. Raymond Wheeler, PhD spent a good portion of this life (along with 200 employees) documenting the cycles of history going back to the year 600 B.C.
 Dr. Wheeler created the Drought Clock, which showed the periodicity of these recurring cycles in a manner that shows their predictability, verifiable through observation, and supported by data from a variety of independent sources.

 Here’s a key summarizing paragraph from the article: “Population growth is responsible for the majority of GDP growth…so a downturn in population growth matters…particularly when population growth shifts from wealthy or developing nations to the poorest.
-I’m not describing something that may happen in the future…I’m describing what has already happened that is continuing to send progressively larger tsunamis swamping the world economy and has the central bankers doing everything and anything to try to sustain the unsustainable.”
+I’m not describing something that may happen in the future…I’m describing what has already happened and is continuing to send progressively larger tsunamis swamping the world economy.
+It has central bankers doing everything and anything to try to sustain the unsustainable.”

 Fertility at the Top of a Warm Cycle

 At the time of the Great Depression, the climate around the world was on a bit of a roller-coaster ride.
 In 1929, it suddenly turned quite cold, but over the next couple of years, temperatures reversed to the point where the 30s were known as the “dustbowl years”—hot an dry.